 - Wooden spoon

 - In a medium sized non-stick saucepan, add your sugar to a medium heat.
 Stir constantly with a wooden spoon and make sure you scrap all of the sugar off the bottom of the saucepan.
 The sugar takes a few minutes to start melting but you will notice it forming clumps.
 This is good!
 Keep stirring.
 Gradually the sugar will melt into a light brown to a golden coloured liquid as the sugar dissolves.
 Don't take it too far otherwise it will burn.

-- As soon as the sugar is a golden coloured liquid, take it off the heat and add the butter.
+- As soon as the sugar is a golden coloured liquid, take it off the heat and add the butter slowly - don't add the butter all at once.
 The liquid will bubble rapidly when you add the cold butter (assuming you've taken the butter straight from your fridge) so be careful.
 Stir the butter in until it has completely melted through.